-- · The existing and likely future need for social housing; - The need to ensure that housing is available for people of different incomes; - The need to ensure the availability of a mixture of house types and sizes to cater for the requirements of different categories of households, including the special requirements of older persons and persons with disabilities; and - The need to counteract segregation in housing between persons of different social backgrounds.
+- The existing and likely future need for social housing; - The need to ensure that housing is available for people of different incomes; - The need to ensure the availability of a mixture of house types and sizes to cater for the requirements of different categories of households, including the special requirements of older persons and persons with disabilities; and - The need to counteract segregation in housing between persons of different social backgrounds.

-Under the Act, one of the key purposes of a Housing Strategy is to provide that a specified percentage (up to 10%)20% of land in respect of which permission for the development of housing (of more than four units) is granted, of land zoned for residential use, or for a mixture of residential and other uses, should be reserved for social and affordable housing provision.
+Under the Act, one of the key purposes of a Housing Strategy is to provide that 20% of land in respect of which permission for the development of housing (of more than four units) is granted, should be reserved for social and affordable housing provision.

-2.1.2 Rebuilding Ireland - Action Plan for Housing and Homelessness, 2016

-Rebuilding Ireland is a Government action plan for tackling the housing crisis and homelessness.
+2.1.2 Rebuilding Ireland - Action Plan for Housing and Homelessness, 2016 Rebuilding Ireland is a Government action plan for tackling the housing crisis and homelessness.
 It provides a multi-stranded approach to achieving key housing objectives, including to significantly increase the supply of social housing and all homes generally and to tackle homelessness.
 The plan sets out five pillars for which a series of actions are planned to address the challenges presented by Ireland's disjointed housing sector:

-- 1. Address homelessness
+- Address homelessness

 - 2. Accelerate social housing

 - 3. Build more homes

 - 4. Improve the rental sector, and

 - 5. Utilise existing housing